machine-moon/scrabble/README.md

 The rules of the game can be found here: [Scrabble Rules](https://en.wikipedia.org/wiki/Scrabble)

 ### Gameplay
-1. Enter board size, number of players, number of ai players.
-2. If you would like a timer for each turn, check the timer mode option.
-(BONUS)
-3. Select a board configuration from the different kinds of board configurations available.
-4. Enter names for each player and click OK.
-5. The game is now loaded.
-At the top, the current player and score is displayed.
-6. If you would like to load a previously saved game, click on Load Game.
-7. Click on the letter you want to place on the board, then click the tile where it should be placed (The game must start with the word placed in the center, marked in orange).
+1. Click on the letter you want to place on the board, then click the tile where it should be placed (The game must start with the word placed in the center, marked in orange).
-8. If you would like to undo a letter placement, click on Undo.
-9. If you would like to redo a letter placement, click on Redo.
-10. If you would like to skip your turn, click on Skip Turn.
-11. Hit submit to submit the word once you are satisfied with word placement.
+2. Hit submit to submit the word or skip to skip your turn.
-12. The score of the current player will be displayed on top.
+3. The score of the current player will be displayed on top.
-13. Keep playing until a winner is found.
+4. Keep playing until a winner is found.
-14. View the Images folder for screenshots of gameplay.
+5. View the Images folder for screenshots of gameplay.

 ## Project Structure